vgreen369/Data310/lab5.md

 ### Lab 5 Corrections

-# Question 1

-Regularization is defined as The minimization of the sum of squared residuals subject to a constraint on the weights (aka coefficients).

 # Question 2

 A hard margin SVM is appropriate for data which is not linearly separable.